-The Remuneration and Human Resources Committee ceased to operate effective 24 September 2015 and the remuneration and human resources functions became the responsibility of the Board.
+The remuneration and human resources functions are the responsibility of the Board, rather than a committee of the Board.
 The Board endeavours to ensure that:

-- the Directors and the Executive Management team of the Company are remunerated fairly and appropriately; - the Company's remuneration policies and outcomes strike an appropriate balance between the interests of the Company's shareholders, and reward and motivate the

-Company's executives and employees in order to secure the long term benefits of their energy and loyalty;

-- the human resources policies and practices are consistent with and complementary to the strategic direction and objectives of the Company as determined by the Board; and - the organisation achieves the objectives set out in the Diversity Policy.
+- the Directors and the Executive Management team of the Company are remunerated fairly and appropriately; - the Company's remuneration policies and outcomes strike an appropriate balance between the interests of the Company's shareholders, and reward and motivate the Company's executives and employees in order to secure the long term benefits of their energy and loyalty; - the human resources policies and practices are consistent with and complementary to the strategic direction and objectives of the Company as determined by the Board; and - the organisation achieves the objectives set out in the Diversity Policy.

 The Board also reviews and approves executive and senior management remuneration including, but not limited to, base pay, incentive payments, equity awards and service contracts and identifying any gender based disparities between comparable positions.
 The Board may seek such advice from any external parties or professional advice as it may consider necessary or desirable to ensure informed decision making.